See answer

 1. Easy Bruising

-Bruises develop when bleeding occurs under the skin from some kind of hard impact.
+Bruises develop when bleeding occurs under the skin from a hard impact.
 People with ITP may develop large bruises from ordinary activities.
-Bruises may appear on the elbows and knees in particular, but they can occur anywhere on the body.
+Bruises may appear on the elbows and knees in particular, but they can show up anywhere on the body.
 Bruises called purpura can also develop due to bleeding from blood vessels under the skin.
 They may appear purple or brown, depending on skin tone.

 2. Bleeding Within the Skin